Shopify/shopify-cli/docs/app/node/commands/index.md

 ## `tunnel`

 Control an HTTP tunnel to your local development app using [ngrok](https://ngrok.com).
-With the `tunnel` command you can authenticate with ngrok and start or stop the tunnel.
+With the `tunnel` command you can authenticate with ngrok and start or stop the tunnel without needing to call the `ngrok` command directly.
 (Note that the `serve` command will automatically run `tunnel start` for you.)

 If `ngrok` cannot be found in your system path, the `auth` and `start` subcommands will download `ngrok` into your system's application cache as necessary and call it from there.